Filing Fees and Waivers

 Jury fees must be posted on or before the initial case management conference, else risk waiver.

-Motion filing fees must be paid when reserving a hearing date online.
+Motion fees must be paid when scheduling a motion hearing online via CRS.

 Applications for waiver of court fees and costs must be presented to designated departments based on case type and district.